-Once everything is initialised, the main interpreter loop starts interpreting the expression.
-Because of the intermediate representation, the loop simply iterates through the expression from left to right.
+After everything has been initialised, the main interpreter loop starts interpreting the expression.
+Because of the intermediate representation, the loop simply traverses the expression from left to right.
 On each iteration the type of the current token is checked, to decide which operation to perform.

-If the current token type matches the stop opcode, the interpreter knows that it is finished.
-This simplicity is the reason why this opcode was introduced, as explained above.
+If the current token type corresponds to the stop opcode, the interpreter knows that it has finished.
+This simplicity is the reason why as explained above, this opcode has been introduced.

 More interestingly is the case, where the current token corresponds to an index to either the variable matrix, or the parameter matrix.
-In this case, the token's value is important.
-To access one of these matrices, the correct starting index of the set must first be calculated.
-As previously explained, information about the dimensions of the data is lost during transfer.
-At this stage, the kernel only knows the index of the first element of either matrix, which set to use for this evaluation, and the index of the value within the current set.
-However, the boundaries of these sets are unknown.
-Therefore, the additionally transferred data about the dimensions is used in this step to calculate the index of the first element in each set.
+If that is the case, then the value of the token is important.
+To access one of these matrices first, the correct starting index needs to be calculated.
+As already explained, all information about the layout of the data is lost during transfer.
+At this stage, the kernel only knows the index of the first element of either of the matrices, the index of the variable set and parameter set, as well as the index of the value inside the current variable set or parameter set.
+However, it is not known where the boundaries of the sets are and therefore the additionally transferred data about the layout is used in this step to calculate the index of the first element per set.
 With this calculated index and the index stored in the token, the correct value can be loaded.
-After the value has been loaded, it is pushed to the top of the stack for later use.
+After the value has been loaded, it is stored at the top of the stack for later use.

-Constants work very similarly in that the token value is read and added to the top of the stack.
-However, the constants have been reinterpreted from floating-point values to integers for easy transfer to the GPU.
-This operation must be reversed before adding the value to the stack as otherwise the wrong values would be used for evaluation.
+Constants work very similar, as the token value is read and added to the top of the stack.
+However, since constants have been reinterpreted as integers for easy transfer to the GPU, this must be reversed before adding the value to the stack.

 Evaluating the expression is happening if the current token is an operator.
-The token's value, which serves as the opcode, determines the operation that needs to be performed.
-If the opcode represents a unary operator, only the top value of the stack needs to be popped for the operation.
-The operation is then executed on this value and the result is pushed back to the stack.
-On the other hand, if the opcode represents a binary operator, the top two values of the stack are popped.
-These are then used for the operation, and the result is subsequently pushed back onto the stack.
+The value of the token is the opcode, which determines the operation that needs to be performed.
+If the opcode corresponds to a unary operator, only the top value of the stack needs to be popped for the operation.
+The operation is then performed on this value and the result is added back to the stack.
+On the other hand, if the operator corresponds to a binary operator, the top two values need to be popped.
+These are then used for the operation and the result is again added back to the stack.

-Support for ternary operators could also be easily added.
-An example of a ternary operator that would help improve performance would be the GPU supported Fused Multiply-Add (FMA) operator.
-While this operator does not exist in Julia, the frontend can generate it when it encounters a sub-expression of the form x y + z.
-Since this expression performs the multiplication and addition in a single clock cycle instead of two, it would be a feasible optimisation.
-However, detecting such sub-expressions is complicated, which why it is not supported in the current implementation.
+With this it would also be possible to add support for ternary operators.
+An example would be a Fused Multiply-Add (FMA) operator.
+While this operator does not exist in Julia, the frontend can generate it, if it encounters a sub-expression that follows the form x y + z.
+As this expression performs the multiplication and addition in a single clock cycle instead of two, it would be a feasible optimisation.
+However, detecting such sub-expressions is more complicated, which is the reason it is not supported in the current implementation.

-Once the interpreter loop has finished, the result of the evaluation must be stored in the result matrix.
-By using the index of the current expression, as well as the index of the current variable set (the global thread ID) it is possible to calculate the index where the result must be stored.
-The last value on the stack is the result, which is stored in the result matrix at the calculated location.
+Once the interpreter loop is finished, the result of the evaluation needs to be stored in the result matrix.
+By using the index of the current expression, as well as the index of the current variable set, the index where the result must be stored can be calculated.
+The last value on the stack is the result, which will be stored in the result matrix at the calculated location.